addsabino/docker-nginx/README.md

 # About this Repo

-This is a Git Repo of Docker images.
-See the Hub page for the full Readme on how to use the Docker image and for information regarding contributing and issues:
+This is a Git Repo of Dockerfiles.
+The Docker images generated through the configuration files can be accessed at the following addresses:
+:)

 * [addsabino/nginx](https://hub.docker.com/r/addsabino/nginx/)